Welcome to the CHAS guide to Canterbury buildings, their styles and features.

 The new Architectural pages have two main sections: Styles and Features:

-If you think you've found more or better examples, then let us know using the Get in Touch button above.
+If you think you’ve found more or better examples, then let us know using the Get in Touch button on the right hand side.